 Therapeutic Uses, Benefits and Claims of Iceland Moss

-Traditionally Iceland moss was considered a galactogogue and to have strongly antibiotic, antiemetic, strongly demulcent and nutritive properties.
+Traditionally Iceland moss was considered a galactagogue and to have strong antibiotic, antiemetic, strongly demulcent and nutritive properties.

-Iceland moss has been principally recommended in chronic pulmonary and digestive conditions, particularly phthisis (wasting condition also know as pulmonary tuberculosis), dyspepsia, and chronic diarrhea.
+Iceland moss has been principally recommended in chronic pulmonary and digestive conditions, particularly phthisis ( a wasting condition also known as pulmonary tuberculosis), dyspepsia, and chronic diarrhea.

 Cetraria islandica is understood to have both a bitter tonic action and a demulcent effect within the gut, a combination almost unique amongst medicinal herbs.

 The lichen has an important place in Traditional Chinese Medicine (TCM).

 The medicinal properties may have been first known to the natives of Iceland; according to Borrichius, the Danish apothecaries were acquainted with the medicinal applications of Iceland moss in 1673.